nuuuwan/lk_admin_regions/README.md

 ## Region ID Structure

-This repository uses the ISO 3166-1 alpha-2 codes as the primary key for every region.
+This repository uses codes defined by Sri Lanka's Department of Census and Statistics (DCS) as the primary key for every region.
 A region's code comprises its parent region's code followed by a numerical code.
 These segments reflect the nested administrative hierarchy and ensure consistent ordering.

-The ISO 3166-2 standard, which defines codes for the principal subdivisions of countries, was first published in December 1998.
-This established the framework for standardized region identifiers used in this repository.
+The DCS coding system is similar to ISO 3166-2, which was first published in December 1998.
+Province codes are identical between the two systems, as are most district codes (except for the Northern Province).
+However, ISO 3166-2 only defines codes for provinces and districts, while the DCS system extends the hierarchy to include districts, DSDs, GNDs, and villages.

 ### Example Regions and Codes